-- ❖ Prom fees are NOT a part of the senior dues. - The prom will be held at The Columbus Convention and Trade Center on a date TBD at a later time.
-Students will be notified in advance if the location changes. - ❖ All transfer students are required to pay the amount due at the time of transfer.
-Dues or fees paid at other schools are not applicable at Kendrick High School. - ❖ Prom fees are to be paid to Mrs. Luttrell or Mrs. Burton.
-They can also be paid to Mrs. Smith if they are unavailable. - Prom fees are to be paid in cash or money order (made out to Kendrick High School).
-Checks, Debit Cards, Cash App, or Credit Cards are not accepted as a form of payment. - The prom is a student-only event.
+Prom fees are NOT a part of the senior dues.

+- The prom will be held at The BiBB Mill Event Center on a date TBD at a later time.
+Students will be notified in advance if the location changes. - All transfer students are required to pay the amount due at the time of transfer.
+Dues or fees paid at other schools are not applicable at Kendrick High School. - Prom fees are to be paid on MY Payments Plus. - The prom is a student-only event.
 Any adult that does not work at Kendrick High School (other than faculty or staff invited guest) is not permitted to attend the prom.